JuulLinders/ComplexSystems.github.io/_posts/Blog module 7 Recurrent Quantification Analysis.md

 *Figure 3: Recurrence plot for subset 2*

 Subset 2 contains the part where the subject of the time series goes to bed.
 This means that a rather abrupt could also be observed in the recurrence plot.
 When comparing Figure 2 and 3 one will note that a larger portion of Figure 3 is white.
 This may indicate the abrupt change from daily activities to sleeping.
 The resemblance of the two Figures is high, as one might expect since it originates from the same time series.
+The derived properties are denoted in Table 2.

 | Property  | Value for 2nd subset |
 | ------------- | ------------- |